 When necessary, a MoDOT stamp or marking is to be obliterated using orange paint.
 Paint use will be limited to that required to clearly indicate that the stamp or marking is considered invalid.
 When obliterating a MoDOT mark a reasonable effort should be made to avoid defacing the manufacturer's product any more than necessary to indicate to subsequent inspectors that the material is deemed unacceptable for MoDOT use.
 A small, filled circle of orange paint at the location designated for the MoDOT stamp or other marking indicates that the material did not meet specifications and is rejected, or not acceptable for use.

 106.20.11 Internal Material Records

-Since it is not always practical to capture all details of a project or inspection in SM, written documentation of some form may be necessary in addition to capturing data in SM.
+Since it is not always practical to capture all details of a project or inspection in AWP, written documentation of some form may be necessary in addition to capturing data in AWP.

 184.108.40.206 Material Diaries